brotkrueml/form-country-select/Documentation/Developer/Index.rst

    forth argument the method name of that class.

 .. seealso::

-   You can find more information about signal/slots in the blog article `Signals and Slots – Extend TYPO3 Functionality <https://typo3worx.eu/2017/07/signals-and-slots-in-typo3/>`_.
+   You can find more information about signal/slots in the blog article `Signals and Slots – Extend TYPO3 Functionality`_.

 .. _service-class: